On Shafarevich-Tate groups and analytic ranks in families of modular forms, II. Coleman families: Root numbers and Greenberg's conjecture

 The conjecture we are about to state, which is concerned with the analytic rank of an even weight form in a Coleman family $\f_U$, is essentially due to Greenberg (\cite{Greenberg-CRM}).

 \begin{conjecture}[Greenberg] The equality

 holds for all but finitely many admissible $k\in U\cap\mathscr W_{N,\cla}^0$. \end{conjecture}

 Actually, Greenberg's conjecture in its original formulation is much broader.
 Namely, it predicts that if $g$ varies over all normalized newforms of level $\Gamma_1(M)$ with $M$ divisible only by prime numbers in a fixed set (with no restriction on the weight), then $r_\an(g)$ should be as small as allowed by the functional equation, with at most finitely many exceptions.
-Thus, Conjecture \ref{greenberg-conj} is to be viewed as a special case of Greenberg's conjecture; notice that one of the main results of \cite{Vigni} treats an analogue of Conjecture \ref{greenberg-conj} for Hida families.
+Thus, Conjecture \ref{greenberg-conj} is to be viewed as a special case of Greenberg's conjecture; notice that one of the main results of \cite{Vigni} treats an analogue of Conjecture \ref{greenberg-conj} for Hida families (\emph{i.e.}, for $p$-ordinary families).
 The reader is referred to \cite[p.
 101, Conjecture]{Greenberg-CRM} for the original conjecture for newforms of weight $2$ and to the discussion following it for a conjecture for newforms of arbitrary weight.
 Evidence for Greenberg's conjecture is still very scarce: see, \emph{e.g.}, \cite[\S 3.2]{Vigni} for details.
+Here we would like to remark that results on the counterpart of Conjecture \ref{greenberg-conj} for Hida families have been obtained in rank $0$ and higher weight by Bertolini--Darmon (\cite[Corollary 4]{BD-rational}) and by Howard (\cite[Theorem 7]{Howard-derivatives}), while results in rank $1$ and weight $2$ have been proved by Howard (\cite{Howard-derivatives}).
+Finally, it is worth pointing out that results in the circle of ideas of Conjecture \ref{greenberg-conj} for Hida families can also be found in the recent paper \cite{disegni} by Disegni (see, in particular, \cite[Theorem G]{disegni}).

 Under some technical assumptions (among which, the non-degeneracy of certain height pairings \emph{\`a la} Gillet--Soul\'e between Heegner cycles, which is assumed in \cite{Vigni} as well), in this paper we prove a result (Theorem B of the introduction) in the direction of Conjecture \ref{greenberg-conj}, both when $r_{\min}(\f_U)=0$ and when $r_{\min}(\f_U)=1$.
 As a matter of fact, we shall prove Conjecture \ref{greenberg-conj} for a $p$-adic family $\f_U$ where $p$ is allowed to vary over all but finitely many primes.